 When she was blessed with the opportunity to attend Harvard Law School, she was thrown a curveball.
 She couldn’t afford the tuition.

-Erika then applied to and was accepted by several law schools, including Harvard Law School.
-Lacking the funds, however, to pay for law school, Erika decided to compete in the Miss America Organization to attempt to earn the scholarship money necessary to pay for law school.
-Erika went on to be crowned Miss Illinois 2002 and Miss America 2003, earning thousands of dollars in scholarships along the way.
+But Erika didn’t give up.
+Lacking the funds to pay for school, she got creative.
+She decided to compete in the Miss America Organization to attempt to earn the scholarship money necessary to pay for law school.

-Erika lives in Urbana and is the doting Auntie of one adorable niece and two high-energy nephews.
+Erika Harold works as an attorney at Meyer Capel, one of Champaign County’s largest law firms.
+She lives in Urbana and is the doting Auntie of one adorable niece and two high-energy nephews.